 - 1. UK government legislation (including the incorporation of Net Zero). - 2.
 Regional ambitions and development plans. - 3.
-Network data we already have, for example views on near term connections of distributed generation. - Outputs from SP Energy Networks' EV-Up and PACE projects, and interim results from Heat-Up. - 5.
+Network data we already have, for example views on near term connections of distributed generation. - 4.
+Outputs from SP Energy Networks' EV-Up, PACE and Heat-Up projects. - 5.
 Other highly spatially disaggregated sources of data (e.g. number of, and footprint of buildings in an area). - 6.
 Stakeholder evidence and feedback.